-Welcome to my weekly round-up of the best-of-the-best recent leadership and communication blog posts I've seen over the past week.
+Welcome to my weekly round-up of the best-of-the-best recent leadership and communication blog posts I've seen over the past couple weeks.
 Given the current state of business today and how much has changed because of COVID-19 and calls for racial justice, I'm continuing to use the Weekly Round-Up as a place to share some of the best resources I'm seeing to help leaders and communicators navigate these challenges with their teams.

 This Week's Round-Up of Leadership and Communication Blogs:

 - The New Workplace: How 2020 Changed HR Forever